diannedejesus/debt_tracker/readme.md

 ### Issues
 <!-- Things that should be looked into but an alternative solution was/can be implemented  -->
 - Fix the style sheet of pages
-    - create header for pages that are guest / not signed in users
+    - [X] create header for pages that are guest / not signed in users
     - Change page titles

 ### Brain Dump
+- Have insert/edit debt/payment return data on error for correction
+- excuse payment prefill

 - Verify render paths of insert debt/payment
-- Have insert debt/payment return data on error for correction
+- should extra payments in merge view have a running balance

 - Fix print view grey bg of header
-- Adjust views for distint screens
+- Adjust views for distint screens (https://stackoverflow.com/questions/47760132/any-way-to-get-breakpoint-specific-width-classes)
-- adjust login, manualcode, verifyaccount, administrator, index styles
+- [X] adjust login, manualcode, verifyaccount, administrator, index styles
-- debtor list modify debt as currency and possible center info

 - implement check for unicode icon for compatibility
 - test late payment verifier
-- excuse payment prefill
-- should extra payments in merge view have a running balance
+- [X] debtor list modify debt as currency and possible center info